lcbb/ssDNA-memory/README.md

 # ssDNA-memory
 Single-stranded, kilobase-scale DNA memory encoding scheme for archival in phage

-You will need Python3 with the pycrypto and bitstring libraries installed to run the decryption algorithm.
+You will need Python3 with the pycrypto (easy_install pycrypto) and bitstring libraries installed to run the decryption algorithm.

 Decode the file on the command line by typing: